tjd1234/cmpt120fall2022/lectures/lecture15/lecture15notes.md

 For this course, we won't worry about *why* this finds the square root, or how the method was discovered.
 We use it as an example of a while-loop that is not just a simple counting loop.

 The loop condition is `better != approx`, and ahead of time we don't how many times the loop will iterate.
+So we couldn't write this as a for-loop.

 It's instructive to uncomment the `print` statement in `newton_sqrt` to see the intermediate values that are calculated.